merenlab/anvio/.github/ISSUE_TEMPLATE/feature-request---idea.md

 ## The need

 Describe the need briefly.

 ## The solution

-Describe the best solution to address this need in your opinion.
+Describe the best solution to address this need.

 ## Beneficiaries

-Who would most benefit from this solution?
+Speculate who would most benefit from this solution.
 Any anvi'o user?
 Anyone who uses a particular function?